This post may contain affiliate links. Please see ourĀ disclosure policyĀ for more details.

 Why You’ll Love this Recipe!

-As a pediatric dietitian and mom, I’m always looking for simple ways to help families add more veggies to their meals, and these vegetarian pasta sauces are one of my favorite tricks.
-From sweet potato pasta sauce to hidden veggie mac and cheese, they’re an easy and delicious way to boost nutrition without the mealtime battles.
+As a pediatric dietitian and mom, I’m always looking for simple, realistic ways to get more vegetables onto family plates without extra stress at mealtime.
+Easy vegetarian pasta sauces are one of my favorite tricks, from creamy sweet potato sauce to veggie mac and cheese, and this green pasta fits right in as a creamy, veggie-packed option kids will happily eat.

-Spinach and other leafy greens can be a tough sell for many kids, including my 5-year-old.
-But when blended into recipes like spinach pancakes, spinach muffins, green smoothies, and now this green pasta (or hulk pasta, as my kids call it), it becomes a total win.
+Spinach and other leafy greens can be a hard sell for many kids, including my 5-year-old, but blending them into familiar favorites like spinach pancakes, spinach muffins with banana, green smoothies for toddlers and kids, and now this green pasta (or “hulk pasta,” as my kids call it) makes them much more approachable.

 All the ingredients laid out on a white background.